I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfiotarget/nf-wdfiotarget-wdfiotargetqueryforinterface.md

 Your driver can call <b>WdfIoTargetQueryForInterface</b> to obtain access to a driver-defined interface that was created by a driver in a different driver stack.
 To access a driver-defined interface that was created by a driver that is in the same driver stack as your driver, your driver must call <a href="..\wdffdo\nf-wdffdo-wdffdoqueryforinterface.md">WdfFdoQueryForInterface</a>.

 Framework-based drivers define interfaces by calling <a href="..\wdfqueryinterface\nf-wdfqueryinterface-wdfdeviceaddqueryinterface.md">WdfDeviceAddQueryInterface</a>.
 For more information about driver-defined interfaces, see <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/wdf/using-driver-defined-interfaces">Using Driver-Defined Interfaces</a>.

-The following code example attempts to gain access to a specified remote I/O target's interface.
-GUID_RAWPDO_INTERFACE_STANDARD is the GUID that identifies the interface.

 ## Requirements
 | &nbsp; | &nbsp; |